alyakakakayla/VALbot/README.md

 - user role handling and reading
 - reaction collectors for vote polls
 - error catching that writes to predefined log channel IDs
+- personal (but playful) attacks directed to certain friends <3